Paul Bressloff

-Paul C. Bressloff is an English American biophysicist and mathematical neuroscientist.
-As of 2022, Bressloff is currently a full professor in the Department of Mathematics at the University of Utah.
+Paul C. Bressloff is a British applied mathematician, biophysicist and mathematical neuroscientist.
+As of 2025, Bressloff is currently the Chair in Applied Mathematics and Stochastic Processes in the Faculty of Natural Sciences at Imperial College London.
+He was a full professor of Department of Mathematics at the University of Utah between 2001 and 2023.

 Education

 Bressloff obtained an MA with First Class Honors from the University of Oxford in 1982, and obtained his Ph.D from the Department of Mathematics at King's College in 1988.
 His thesis was titled Quantum field theory of superstrings in the light-cone gauge.

 Research

 Bressloff has published extensively on a wide variety of applied and theoretical topics.
 As of 2022, he has an H-index of 54, and he has published over three-hundred and fifty articles, three textbooks, and has co-written a non-fiction popular science book.
 He has advised more than twenty PhD recipients.

 Books

 Paul is the author of three textbooks in computational biology, two of which deal with stochastic processes in cellular biology.